Izzy Engle

 Isabela Cristina Lohmann Engle (born July 20, 2006) is an American college soccer player who plays as a striker or attacking midfielder for the Notre Dame Fighting Irish.
 She was named the TopDrawerSoccer National Freshman of the Year in 2024 and the ACC Offensive Player of the Year in 2025.
+She has represented the United States at the youth international level.

 Early life

 Engle grew up in Edina, Minnesota.
 She played high school soccer at Edina High School, scoring 96 goals and tallying 56 assists in 41 games.
 She was named all-state after helping the team to the MSHSL Class 3A semifinals as a sophomore and finishing as state runner-up as a junior.
 She then led Edina to the Class 3A state championship with a 22–0 record as a senior in 2023.
 She scored 41 goals on the season, including three in the state semis and two in the final, and was named the Minnesota Star Tribune Metro Player of the Year, Minnesota Gatorade Player of the Year, and United Soccer Coaches high school All-American.
 She also ran track in high school and won the 4 × 400 meter relay state title as a freshman.
 She played club soccer for Minnesota Thunder Academy, earning multiple ECNL all-conference honors.
 She committed to the University of Notre Dame during her junior year.
 She was ranked by TopDrawerSoccer as the No. 59 prospect of the 2024 class.